Vaginal Wet Mount

 Your doctor may talk to you about the results after the test.
 If the sample needs to be looked at by a lab, the results may be ready in 1 to 2 days.

 No abnormal vaginal discharge is present.
-Every woman has vaginal discharge that is normal for her.

 A white, lumpy discharge that looks like cottage cheese may mean a vaginal yeast infection is present.
 A yellow-green, foamy discharge that has a bad odor may mean trichomoniasis is present.
 A thin, gray-white vaginal discharge with a strong fishy odor may mean bacterial vaginosis is present.